-The double binding of clinical and cultural aspects of nursing is challenging especially within non Māori institutions where racism exists impedes Māori nursing potential by not recognising the Māori models of care they practice from (Barton & Wilson, 2008; Huria et al, 2014).
+The double binding of clinical and cultural aspects of nursing is challenging especially within non-Māori institutions where racism exists.
+This impedes on Māori nursing potential, by not recognising the Māori models of care they practice from (Barton & Wilson, 2008; Huria et al, 2014).

 Vision of Māori Nurses

-For many Māori who choose nursing as a vocation, whanau have often influenced their decisions in some way.
-This driving motivation to improve quality of life, may come from being a user of health services or with health experiences and also with inspiring Māori into nursing (Te Rau Matatini, 2009; Baker, 2008; Huria et al, 2014, p369).
+For many Māori who choose nursing as a vocation, it is often whānau who have influenced their decision in some way.
+This driving motivation to improve quality of life, may come from being a user of health services, or through health experiences (Te Rau Matatini, 2009; Baker, 2008; Huria et al, 2014, p369).

-Within the mental health and addiction context, high numbers of Māori are considered to experience a mental illness sometime in the lifetime (Baxter, 2008).
-Yet, not all Māori will have access to a Māori health professional let alone a Māori mental health and addiction nurse.
-It is suggested solutions to Māori wellbeing can be found within Māori models, Māori whanau and within the Māori workforce (Turia cited in Baker, 2010).
+Within the mental health and addiction context, high numbers of Māori are considered to experience a mental illness sometime in their life (Baxter, 2008), although not all Māori will have access to a Māori health professional let alone a Māori mental health and addiction nurse.
+It is suggested solutions to Māori wellbeing can be found within Māori models, Māori whānau and within the Māori workforce (Turia cited in Baker, 2010).

 Māori Nursing E-Portfolio PDRP - Huarahi Whakatū

-The programme is coordinated by a Māori registered nurse, guided by a cultural and clinical governance board with access to mentors and Māori Assessors.
-The programme has been running since 2009 and in 2014 was reaccredited by the New Zealand Nurses Council for a further five years.
-Huarahi Whakatū is accepted within District Health Boards, Government and non-Government organisations and is the only accredited PDRP programme run outside of the District Health Boards that has been specifically developed for Māori registered nurses.
+The programme is co-ordinated by a Māori registered nurse, guided by a cultural and clinical governance board with access to mentors and Māori Assessors.
+The programme has been running since 2009, and in 2014 was reaccredited by the New Zealand Nursing Council for a further five years.
+Huarahi Whakatū is accepted within District Health Boards, Government and non-Government organisations and is the only accredited PDRP programme run outside of the District Health Boards.

 The Huarahi Whakatū PDRP promotes the philosophy of ‘dual competency', that is clinical and cultural competencies.
 Clinical competencies are drawn from the Nursing Council of New Zealand, whereas cultural competencies are informed by Te Ao Māori.